AndreMoreiraSanesoluti00/eco5000-app/README.md

 Our technical conclusion is that the robustness needed for the chaotic urban environment does not come from a single "magic algorithm," but from the orchestration of different techniques to mitigate these biases.
 By combining computer vision (CNN over Spectrogram/MFE) with spectral statistical analysis (Spectral Features) in the same 2-second time window, we created a device that effectively has "two brains."

-Furthermore, a pivotal decision in this project was the hardware transition from the Teensy microcontroller to a Tablet-based architecture.
+Furthermore, a pivotal decision in this project was the hardware transition from the microcontroller to a Tablet-based architecture.
 The primary driver for this shift was to enable **remote data collection for continuous retraining**.

 During the hackathon, we developed a dedicated Android application to facilitate this **Active Learning** cycle.
 Unlike the isolated microcontroller, this application allows us to capture, tag, and upload real-world audio directly from the field back to the training pipeline.
 This connectivity ensures that every inference contributes to making the model smarter.
 Additionally, this migration resolved the memory constraints encountered in earlier phases, providing the computational headroom needed for the future implementation of more complex models while solving the global water loss crisis.

 ## 6. Future Roadmap & Next Steps

 ### 6.1.
 Unlocking 2D Architectures (The Hardware Leap)
-The transition from a microcontroller-based architecture (Teensy) to a robust Android Edge Host (Galaxy Tab A9+) has effectively removed the strict memory constraints that previously limited our model design.
+The transition from a microcontroller-based architecture to a robust Android Edge Host (Galaxy Tab A9+) has effectively removed the strict memory constraints that previously limited our model design.

 With gigabytes of available RAM—opposed to the kilobytes available on the initial MCU the "memory barrier" that prevented the deployment of **2D Computer Vision models**no longer exists.